-Applications are reviewed for other considerations that include past performance, as applicable, cost analysis of the project/program budget, assessment of your management systems, ensuring continued applicant eligibility, and compliance with any public policy requirements, including those requiring just-in-time submissions.
-You may be asked to submit additional programmatic or administrative information or to undertake certain activities in anticipation of an award.
-However, even at this point in the process, such requests do not guarantee that an award will be made.
-Following review of all applicable information, the HRSA's approving and business management officials will determine whether an award can be made; if special conditions are required, and what level of funding is appropriate.
+HRSA reviews applications for other considerations that include past performance, as applicable, cost analysis of the project/program budget, assessment of your management systems, ensuring continued applicant eligibility, and compliance with any public policy requirements, including those requiring just-in-time submissions.
+HRSA may ask you to submit additional programmatic or administrative information or to undertake certain activities in anticipation of an award.
+However, even at this point in the process, such requests do not guarantee that HRSA will make an award.
+Following review of all applicable information, the HRSA's approving and business management officials will determine whether HRSA can make an award, if special conditions are required, and what level of funding is appropriate.